What is it?

 Large Appliances - Stoves, fridges, washers, and dryers, etc., are often referred to as ‘white goods' and can usually be taken to designated areas at landfills and transfer stations, or directly to a scrap metal dealer.
 Freon is an issue for fridges, freezers, and air conditioners.
 Certain drop-off locations want the freon removed before they will accept the appliance.
 This requires the services of a certified refrigeration specialist.
 Check out our large appliance resource page to learn more.

 Small Appliances – These items don’t contain many precious metals like other electronics, and are not made of a large quantity of metal like the larger appliances.
 The most comprehensive recycling program for small appliances is through London Drugs, who takes back any small appliances that they sell, even if you didn't buy it there.
 There are London Drugs locations in Saskatoon and Regina.
 Microwaves are part of the EPRA-SK program and can be returned to any SARCAN depot.

 Batteries - Many places that sell electronics and batteries also take them back.
 They collect them on behalf of the Call2Recycle program which is a voluntary program responsible for managing cell phone and battery recycling.

 Propane tanks - all propane tanks have an expiry date after which most service stations will refuse to refill them.
 Often if they sell new propane tanks, they will also take back the expired ones.
 If not, you can generally take them to a scrap metal dealer; just make sure they are empty of fuel and the valve has been removed.

 Miscellaneous – Many other household items can be made of metal – shelf brackets, nails, garbage cans, tools, etc. Scrap metal dealers are generally happy to receive these products.
-Check out our Waste Reduction Hub for locations near you.
+Check out our Waste Reduction Hub to find a location near you.